 In most American high schools, students choose from a wide range of classes and electives: Calculus, Science, Physics, Biology, Foreign Languages, Psychology, Sociology, Literature, Drama, Poetry, Journalism, Speech, Media, Computer Science, etc...

 This is a great way to study subjects previously unknown to you or to acquire a different perspective on topics you formerly studied in your home country.
 Some classes run for one semester, meaning you'll be able to study a variety of subjects over the course of the academic year.

 Extracurricular activities are an important part of the American school system and you will be able to choose from a wide variety of options: Field & Track, Football, Baseball, Tennis, Volleyball, Charity Club, Student Council, Fanfare, Speech Club,Year Book, etc.

-Preference: upon application you will be able to indicate 1 preference among the following:
+Preference: when submitting an application, you will be able to indicate one of them among the following list:

-Students who have both age and level to integrate Grade 12 can obtain a High School Diploma providing they mention it on their Student Application.
+Students who have both the age and level to enrol in Grade 12 can get a High School Diploma providing they mention it on their student application.